loganblackstad/Blog-And-Comment--Back-End-Project/README.md

 - Deploying Sequelize Models and Migrations to Heroku
 - Creating Functioning Routes
 - EJS rendering
--

 ## Next Steps

 - a future build would include front-end validation for handling unique email validation
 - front-end error handling when no user is logged in
-- Refactor the CSS for better navigation and readibility of the site
+- Refactor the CSS for better navigation and readability of the site

 ## Questions?
 Need Help?
 Found a bug?